Methodology

 We currently track commitments from:

-• Land Use Framework (when published)
+• Land Use Framework for England (March 2026)

 • Food Strategy: "Towards a Good Food Cycle" (July 2025)